 Sgt.
 Scott Eberle

-Those who sold to the minor face a minimum fine of $250, and/or 24 to 32 hours of community service for a first violation.
-In addition, the State’s Department of Alcoholic Beverage Control (ABC) will take administrative action against the alcoholic beverage license of the business.
-That may include a fine, a suspension of the license, or the permanent revocation of the license.
+When retailers sell to a minor, they face a minimum fine of $250, and/or 24 to 32 hours of community service for a first violation.
+In addition, ABC will take administrative action against the alcoholic beverage license of the business where alcohol was sold to a minor.
+That may include a fine, a suspension or the permanent revocation of the license.

 In 1994, the California Supreme Court ruled unanimously that use of underage decoys is a valid tool of law enforcement to ensure that licensees are complying with the law.

 Funding for this program was provided by a grant from the California Alcoholic Beverage Control (ABC) through the department’s Grant Assistance Program.
 ABC is a Department of the Business, Consumer Services, and Housing Agency